 Consent Comes First works as a team to support people affected by sexual violence, including those who have directly harmed and those supporting them.
-We offer training, policy work, and education campaigns for the broader Toronto Met community.
+We offer training, policy work, and education campaigns for the broader TMU community.

-If Toronto Met community members have been affected by sexual violence, they should contact Consent Comes First to be connected to services and for expert support thinking through options.
+If TMU community members have been affected by sexual violence, they should contact Consent Comes First to be connected to services and for expert support thinking through options.
 CCF is here to listen.

 Consent Comes First is responsible for administering part 1 of the Sexual Violence Policy (Education and Support).